ScriptSmith/reaper/docs/index.rst

 Test the new token by making an example query in the `GET` field like ``wikipedia/posts``.

-Extend the access token expiry by clicking the blue `i` icon next to the `Access Token` field.
+Extend the access token expiry time by clicking the blue `i` icon next to the `Access Token` field.

 Click `Open in Access Token Tool`.